apsket/machine-control-panel/README.md

 ## Final Note
 Remember you can access a simpler and stable version of the project available in the branch `feature/transition-immediate`.
-Just do `git checkout feature/transition-immediate`.